brotatotes/bht-automation/bht gen 1/Romans/Chapter 14/Romans 14 2 bht.md

 3. "Such believers are apt to differ among themselves, as well as with their stronger brethren."

 ### Archibald T Robertson:
-1. "One man (ος μεν).
-'This one,' demonstrative pronoun ος with μεν."
-2. "Hath faith (πιστευε).
-Like εχε πιστιν (Acts 14:9)."
-3. "But he that is weak (ο δε ασθενων).
-One would expect ος δε (but that one) in contrast with ος μεν.
-Hο is demonstrative with δε sometimes, but here is probably just the article with ασθενων."
+1. "One man hath faith." - This quote highlights the emphasis on individual belief and faith in the commentary.
+It suggests that faith is a personal and individual experience.

+2. "But he that is weak." - This quote introduces the concept of weakness in contrast to faith.
+It implies that there are different levels of spiritual strength and understanding among believers.

+3. "Paul has in mind a party of vegetarians in Rome." - This quote provides insight into the historical context of the commentary.
+It suggests that Paul may be addressing a specific group of believers who follow a vegetarian lifestyle.

 ### John Gill:
-1. "He is fully persuaded in his mind, that there is nothing in itself common, or unclean; that the difference between clean and unclean meats, commanded to be observed by the law of Moses, is taken away."
+1. "He is fully persuaded in his mind, that there is nothing in itself common, or unclean."
-2. "Every creature of God being good, and none to be refused, because of the ceremonial law which is abrogated, provided it be received with thanksgiving, and used to the glory of God."
+2. "Every creature of God being good, and none to be refused, because of the ceremonial law which is abrogated."
-3. "One that is weak in the faith, and who thinks that the laws concerning the observance of meats and drinks are still in force; and therefore, rather than break any of them, and that he may be sure he does not, will eat nothing but herbs."
+3. "One that is weak in the faith, and who thinks that the laws concerning the observance of meats and drinks are still in force."

 ### John Wesley:
-1. "All things" refers to all types of food, including those that were previously forbidden by the law.
-This suggests a shift in perspective and a broader understanding of what is permissible to consume.
+1. "All things" - This phrase refers to a wide range of things, including food that was previously considered forbidden by the law.
+It suggests a shift in perspective and a broader understanding of what is permissible.

-2. The inclusion of "all things" implies a sense of freedom and liberation from the restrictions of the law.
-It highlights the idea that what truly matters is not external regulations, but the inner transformation of the heart.

-3. This verse challenges the notion that certain foods are inherently unclean or impure.
-It emphasizes that it is not what goes into a person's mouth that defiles them, but rather what comes out of their heart and actions.

-4. The phrase "all things" also extends beyond the realm of food, encompassing all aspects of life.
-It encourages believers to approach everything with gratitude and a discerning spirit, seeking to honor God in all they do.

-5. Ultimately, this verse reminds us that our focus should not be on legalistic rules and regulations, but on cultivating a heart that is aligned with God's will and guided by love and grace.
+2. "All sorts of food" - This emphasizes the inclusivity of the statement, indicating that there are no limitations or restrictions on the types of food that can be consumed.
+It highlights the freedom and openness that comes with the new understanding.

+3. "Though forbidden by the law" - This phrase acknowledges the previous restrictions imposed by the law.
+It recognizes that there was a time when certain foods were considered off-limits, but now there is a new understanding that transcends those limitations.
+It underscores the transformative nature of this new perspective.

 ## Generation Details